rdebusscher/cargo-tracker/readme.md

 While filling out the event registration form, it's best to have the itinerary handy.
 You can access the itinerary for registered cargo via the admin interface.
 The cargo handling is done via JMS for scalability and the event notification to the system happens via the CDI event bus and WebSocket, so you will see a visible delay of a few milliseconds after registering the event for the dashboard and live map to update.
 While using the event logger, note that only the load and unload events require as associated voyage.

 You should also explore the file system based bulk event registration interface.
 It reads files under /tmp/uploads.
 The files are just CSV files.
 A sample CSV file is available under [/src/main/resources/handling_events.csv](/src/main/resources/handling_events.csv).
 You will need to update the sample to match a registered cargo with a commited itinerary (should be fairly easy to do if you pick cargo ABC123).
-Sucessfully
-processed entries are archived under /tmp/archive.
+Sucessfully processed entries are archived under /tmp/archive.
 Any failed records are archived under /tmp/failed.
-Just like the mobile interface, processing events in bulk will also cause the dashboard to automatically update.

 Don't worry about making mistakes.
 The application is intended to be fairly error tolerant.
 If you do come across issues, you should report them.
 Please see the Getting Involved section on how to do so.

-NOTE: All data entered is wiped upon application restart, so you can start from a blank slate easily if needed.
+Note: All data entered is wiped upon application restart, so you can start from a blank slate easily if needed.

 You can also use the soapUI scripts included in the source code to explore the REST interfaces as well as the numerous unit tests covering the code base generally.

 Exploring the Code
 ------------------